JoKurth/popgen/README.md

 ## Description

-The application takes a Presburger predicate as a String as its input and constructs a population protocol that computes exactly that predicate.
+The tool takes a Presburger predicate as a String as its input and constructs a population protocol that computes exactly that predicate.
 The resulting predicate is printed to a given file in a format compatible to [popsim](https://github.com/Rage1851/popsim) such that it can be simulated by the same.

 ## System requirements